To be eligible for Canadian citizenship, applicants must meet certain criteria.

 |The requirement for applicants to maintain the requirements for citizenship from the time they apply for citizenship until taking the Oath of Citizenship only applied to applications received on or after June 11, 2015.||This requirement now also applies to all applications, including those received before June 11, 2015.|

-Outlined below are measures contained in the new act that the government expects to take effect in fall/autumn 2017.
+Outlined below are measures contained in the new act that came into effect on October 11, 2017.

 |Previous Act||New Act|